Gerstmann–Sträussler–Scheinker syndrome: Diagnosis

 GSS can be identified through genetic testing.
-Testing for GSS involves a blood and DNA examination in order to attempt to detect the mutated gene at certain codons.
+Testing for GSS involves a blood and DNA examination in order to detect the mutated gene at certain codons.
 If the genetic mutation is present, the patient will eventually develop GSS.

 Treatment

 There is no cure for GSS, nor is there any known treatment to slow the progression of the disease.
 Therapies and medication are aimed at treating or slowing down the effects of the symptoms.
-The goal of these treatments is to try to improve the patient's quality of life as much as possible.
+The goal of these symptomatic treatments is to try to improve the patient's quality of life as much as possible.
 There is some ongoing research to find a cure, with one of the most prominent examples being the PRN100 monoclonal antibody.

 Prognosis

-GSS is a disease that progresses slowly, lasting roughly 2–10 years, with an average of approximately five years.
+GSS is a disease that progresses slowly, lasting from roughly 2 to 10 years, with an average of approximately five years.

+Symptoms, such as clumsiness and unsteadiness when walking, appear at the beginning of the illness.
+Muscle jerking (myoclonus) is much less common than in Creutzfeldt-Jakob disease.
+Speaking becomes difficult (called dysarthria), and dementia develops.
+Nystagmus (rapid movement of the eyes in one direction, followed by a slower drift back to the original position) and deafness may develop.
+Muscle coordination is lost (called ataxia), which may cause muscles to become stiff.
+Usually, the muscles that control breathing and coughing are impaired, resulting in a high risk of pneumonia, which is the most common cause of death.

 The disease ultimately results in death, most commonly from the patient either going into a coma, or from a secondary infection due to the patient's loss of bodily functions.